 Raising childhood immunization rates in developing countries from 20 to 80 percent from 1984 to 1990;

-Partnering with the pharmaceutical industry that donates billions of dollars annually in essential medicines for the control and elimination of neglected tropical diseases;
+Partnering with the pharmaceutical industry to receive essential medicines valued at billion of dollars annually for the elimination of neglected tropical diseases;

 Focusing international attention on the importance of collaboration and compassion in global health;